 “On what account?
-You’re going to tell the police that you saw a man in a mask and possibly get yourself revealed by telling the cops?
+You will tell the police that you saw a man in a mask and possibly get yourself revealed by telling the cops?
 Think.
-Once your name is known by the cops you’re labeled.
-Till you have definite proof, it’s best not to reveal yourself and get in trouble or worse killed.”
+Once your name is known by the cops, you’re labeled.
+Till you have definite proof, it’s best not to reveal yourself and get in trouble or worse, killed.”

 Eve gulped.
 She was shaking in worry.

-“Don’t worry though, he won’t be back to get you guys.”
-Alex assured them.
+“Don’t worry; he won’t be back to get you guys,” Alex assured them.

 “How are you so sure?”
 She asked.
 “It almost sounds as if you know him or something.
 Do you?”

-“No. These are all just theories with the highest percentage of chance of him not attacking.”
+“No. These are just theories with the highest chance of him not attacking.”

 “How high is this killer’s chance?”

 “That’s at least 1%.
-That’s still something we need to watch for.”
+So that’s still something we need to watch for.”

 “We’ll be fine for now.
-What I want to ask all of you is did your Real world quest complete?”
+I want to ask all of you, did your Real-world Quest complete?”

 “Yea.
 Why?” asked Jack.
 He fiddled around with the straw of his drink.
-“Did you succeed and all of a sudden you’re Alive gear got almost hacked into?”
+“Did you succeed, and suddenly your Alive gear got almost hacked into?”

 “Same here,” Eve raised her hand.
-“Then after that something stopped the so called Devil’s virus from infiltrating our gears.
-What was it a Angel’s vaccination?”
+“Then, after that, something stopped the so-called Devil’s Virus from infiltrating our gears.
+What was it, Angel’s vaccination?”

 “I got the same thing as all of you.
-I’m guessing none of you know what just happened huh,” Alex asked.
+I’m guessing none of you know what just happened,” Alex asked.
 Kiyro noticed that Alex was more talkative today than usual.

-Kiyro thought about telling them about the Angel’s quest, but something stopped him in the back of his mind.
-It was like an egging feeling that told him, it was not the time.
-He was more curious about the Angel quest out of all of them, but from their reaction it seemed they did not know what an Angel vaccination might even be.
+Kiyro thought about telling them about Angel’s Quest, but something stopped him in the back of his mind.
+It was like an egging feeling that told him it was not the time.
+He was more curious about the Angel quest than all of them, but from their reaction, it seemed they did not know what an Angel vaccination might even be.

-“What a day,” Eve sighed and flopped backwards onto her chair, “I think I’ll just go home and rest up.
+“What a day,” Eve sighed and flopped backward onto her chair, “I think I’ll just go home and rest up.
 There were just too many things that happened today to take in.”

-“I’m with Eve.”
-Isabel replied.
-“Will let’s go for today.
+“I’m with Eve,” Isabel replied.
+“Let’s go for today.
 Maybe we’ll have another quest together soon.”
-She smiled towards Kiyro.
+She smiled at Kiyro.

 “I hope so too.”
 Kiyro gave her a warm smile.

-“I’ll see you guys either in game or possibly another Real life quest.”
-Will got up and waved good-bye.
+“I’ll see you guys in-game or possibly another Real-life quest.”
+Will got up and waved goodbye.
 Both Isabel and Will left the coffee shop.

 “I’ll be going as well.
 I’ll give you guys a call later,” Alex got up and left in a hurry.

 “You should go too,” said Kiyro.
 He took a sip of his drink and placed it back down, “I’m waiting for a ride.
-I just sent Anna a message to pick me up here, unless you would like a ride as well?”
+I just sent Anna a message to pick me up here, unless you would like a ride too?”

 Eve thought it over and shook her head yes.
 Both Kiyro and Eve silently drank while waiting for Anna to arrive.